(866) 508-4326 Make a Payment

 Kansas City, MO 64184-3084

 Once received, we will acknowledge your request and let you know if any additional documentation is necessary within five business days.
-Once your application is confirmed as being complete, we will review and provide you with a decision within 30 calendar days.
-Please note: Some offers may be time-sensitive, so keep an eye on your email and mail for any updates from us.
+Once your application is confirmed as complete, we will review and provide a decision within 30 calendar days.
+Please note: Some offers may be time-sensitive, so keep an eye on your email and mail for updates.

 Submitting Complaints or Appeals

-If you have a complaint or wish to file an appeal regarding your loan, including matters related to our loss mitigation process (foreclosure alternatives) or foreclosure process, please send your concern—along with your name and loan number—to the mailing address listed below.
-You may also submit a Notice of Error, Information Request, or Qualified Written Request under the Real Estate Settlement Procedures Act (RESPA) to dispute errors or request information about the servicing of your mortgage loan.
-To do so, please send a separate letter that clearly describes the issue and includes any supporting documentation.
+If you have a complaint or wish to file an appeal regarding your loan — including matters related to our loss mitigation process or foreclosure process — please send your concern along with your name and loan number to the address below.
+You may also submit a Notice of Error, Information Request, or Qualified Written Request under RESPA.
 Mail your request to:

 Attn: Escalation Center